 The policy defines a few different types of sexual harassment.
 What’s the difference?
 The two main types of sexual harassment are quid pro quo harassment and hostile environment harassment.
 Quid pro quo is “this for that” – a supervisor requiring sexual favors in return for a promotion, a raise, etc. Other examples of quid pro quo harassment are a professor giving a student a lower grade because the student rejected his romantic advances, or a dean responding to a faculty member’s request for a recommendation by asking the faculty member out to dinner, and then refusing to discuss the recommendation until they became more comfortable back at the dean’s home.

 The second type of harassment is typically a series of actions that cumulatively create a hostile, offensive, or intimidating workplace.
 This type of harassment often does not involve conduct of a sexual nature, which distinguishes it from quid pro quo harassment.
-For example, if a supervisor repeatedly tells a female employee that he prefers male employees, says that he regrets that no qualified men applied for her position, and makes comments in her hearing such as “women are so moody” and “of course a woman can’t make up her mind”, this could constitute a hostile workplace environment – even though the supervisor never shows any romantic interest in the employee nor makes any sexual overtures.
+For example, if a supervisor tells a female employee that he regrets that no qualified men applied for her position, asks her to do secretarial tasks that he doesn't ask her male co-workers to do, and makes comments in her hearing such as “women are so moody” and “of course a woman can’t make up her mind”, this could constitute a hostile workplace environment – even though the supervisor never shows any romantic interest in the employee nor makes any sexual overtures.

 Your office has an informal atmosphere, with a fair amount of joking and casual chatting.
 Sometimes the jokes and conversations have sexual content.
 Although these jokes aren’t directed at anyone, one co-worker will occasionally say, to other employees, “you’re in a bad mood today, did you not get any last night?” and everyone will laugh.
 Your supervisor doesn’t usually join in but will laugh along with the others.
 You are very uncomfortable with this kind of talk.
 Last week, when you were leaving the office early for a doctor’s appointment, someone said “what, going home early to get dolled up and go out on the town?”
 This is a borderline situation at best.
 Whether it constitute actionable sexual harassment would depend on the frequency of these conduct, the exact wording, the position of the individuals who make these types of jokes and statements, and other circumstances.
 The situation clearly describe unprofessional conduct, which the university does not tolerate and your supervisor should stop.
 You should speak to your supervisor, if you are comfortable doing so, or you can seek advice from another campus resource.